 6. Use Positive Reinforcement

 Use positive reinforcement based on your pet’s expected reaction to it.
-In addition to positive reinforcement, use negative reinforcement if one of the introducing parties displays bad behavior.
+In addition to positive reinforcement, use negative reinforcement if one of the introducing parties displays aggressive behavior.
 Separate them immediately for some time.

 7. Keep Up the Routine

 Schedule and routine will reassure your resident pets that nothing is changing with the new arrival, which will keep them calm and composed when the time of the introduction comes, and get your new dog onto the same schedule to avoid stress.

 8. Think About Safety

 Social dominance is one of the key factors when it comes to introducing a dog to a new household.
 Studies have shown that there's an inherent hierarchy among dogs, and they will have to figure it out by themselves.
-But you'll have to ensure this is done in a controlled environment to avoid any problems.
+But you'll have to ensure this is done in a controlled and safe environment to avoid any problems.

 If you are introducing your new dog to a resident cat, the dog needs to be on a short leash.
-You can also exercise your dog before the introduction, to make sure that his energy levels are depleted.
+You can also exercise your dog before the introduction to make sure that his energy levels are depleted.
 You can also feed him beforehand to make him feel relaxed.

-9. Be Patient
+10. Be Patient

-Go only as fast as they both feel comfortable and to have separate rooms prepared where either one of your pets can go to if they feel threatened or scared at any point.
+Go only as fast as both pets feel comfortable and have separate rooms prepared where either one of your pets can go to if they feel threatened or scared at any point.
 You should never try to force the interaction; they must be introduced on their own terms.